Why Do You Feel Tingling in the Hands and Feet?

 Poor sleeping position or a sports injury can pinch a nerve in your neck or back.

-Although it’s not a severe problem, it can cause tingling sensations in your hands and feet.
+Although it’s not a severe problem, it can make you feel tingling in your hands and feet.
 You might feel like you slept on the wrong shoulder or have pain in certain positions.

 It’s important to take care of this problem quickly because it could lead to a more serious condition like arthritis.